avishj/recitation-2-f24/README.md

 **GitHub Codespaces**

-In the current repository, go to `<> Code`, select the `Codespaces` tab, and `Create codespace on main`.
+In the current repository, go to `<> Code > Codespaces > Create codespace on main`.
 Wait until the container finishes building.

 **Local Setup**